1. Limitations of near-infrared wavelength high power lasers

 Fig. 4 beam synthesis of semiconductor laser bars Technology

-Moreover, when the gallium nitride laser single tube follows its expected development route and continuously improves the single tube laser power, this unique “single tube chip” design provides the best way to improve the power of the overall laser system.
+Furthermore, as the gallium nitride laser single tube continues to improve in single tube laser power along its expected development path, this unique “single tube chip” design provides the best way to improve the power of the overall laser system.

-The laser output power and residence time can be adjusted during the scanning operation to maximize productivity by allowing different joint geometry and material thickness to be solved in a single scanning pattern.
+During the scanning operation, the laser output power and residence time can be adjusted to maximize productivity by enabling different joint geometry and material thickness to be solved in a single scanning pattern.

-Table 1 shows the advantages of blue semiconductor laser compared with near-infrared semiconductor laser and green solid-state laser.
+Table 1 illustrates the advantages of blue semiconductor laser compared to near-infrared semiconductor laser and green solid-state laser.

 Fig. 5 Beam synthesis of semiconductor laser single tube technology